Follow These Pre-bedtime Rituals For A Deep And Sound SleepLuke Coutinho

 If you have been struggling with a messy sleeping schedule, here are some simple lifestyle changes you can follow to get into the habit of sleeping on time.

 - Have early dinners, usually before or close to sunset.
 As the sun sets, our digestive capacity slows down too.
 Eating early improves your sleep schedule.
 It also helps your body carry out the process of digestion with ease.
-This is how your circadian rhythm It also explains why one may wake up feeling heavy, sluggish, and lethargic after a late-night heavy meal.
+This is how your circadian rhythm works.
+It also explains why one may wake up feeling heavy, sluggish, and lethargic after a late-night heavy meal.
 This is because your body didn’t get a chance to digest and break it down effectively.

 - If you can’t make it early to your dinners, eat light dinners at least an hour or two before bedtime.